 - Get yourself a pair of supportive shoes.
 This will help absorb some of the stress going up to the knee joint to further save your cartilage.
 KURU Footwear is my favorite brand for arthritis friendly tennis shoes, casual shoes and even sandals!

-- Find an exercise program that will strengthen your joints without flaring up pain!
-Let me tell you it is possible!
-This Adventurous Knee Osteoarthritis Exercise Program is just the program to do that.
+- Find an exercise program that will strengthen your joints without flaring up pain– The Arthritis Adventure Blueprint is the perfect place to start.

 - Learn more about what osteoarthritis actually is and how you can prevent pain once the cortisone shot in the knee wears off.
 Check out the video below!